daemitus/SomethingNeedDoing/README.md

 - `/require "<name>"` - Require an effect to be present, like `medicated` or `well fed`
 - `/waitaddon "<name>"` - Wait until a certain UI addon is present.
 No more starting a macro before the craft has actually been started.
 - `/runmacro "<name>"` - Run a macro within a macro.
 - Intelligent skill queueing - The next crafting skill won't be sent until at minimum, a response from the game server is received.
+- `/ac "SkillName" <unsafe>` - Bypass intelligent skill queueing for whatever reason.
 This can be helpful in laggy situations.
 You'll still need a `<wait.#>` modifier however.
 The response is generally quicker than the animation.